Yuelioi/docs_yuelili_com/src/ae/docs/en/plugin-development/Effect-Details/Multi-Frame-Rendering-in-AE.md

 >
 > ```
 >
-> **Double-check that this state isn’t known before your code executes (case 2), but if you have to initialize at runtime use a const static local. (::: tip that thread-safe initialization of static local objects is part of the C++ spec)**
+> **Double-check that this state isn’t known before your code executes (case 2), but if you have to initialize at runtime use a const static local.
+(Note that thread-safe initialization of static local objects is part of the C++ spec)**
 >
 > ```cpp
 > void UseState(int depends_on_unchanging_runtime_state) {